 2. Next, you need to identify in your phone who you are texting.
-In the program, this means selecting the correct communication port by going to Tools \rightarrow Port and then selecting the COM# with "(Arduino Uno)" or "(Arduino/Genuino Uno)" next to it (if there are 2, select the port with the higher number).
+In the program, this means selecting the correct communication port by going to the drop down menu and choosing the port that says Arduino Uno above it.
+If the board name does not appear, please choose the port with the highest COM#.
+Please ensure your microcontroller is plugged into the computer prior to choosing the communication port.

 3. Next, you need to type in your message.
 In this activity, you are going to use one of Arduino's built in example programs for your message.
-Open the "Blink" example code by going to File \rightarrow Examples \rightarrow 1.
-Basics \rightarrow Blink.
+Please open the "Blink" example code by going to File - Examples - 01.
+Basics - Blink.

 4. Finally, you need to "send" your text message.
-In this programming language, this is called "uploading," it is done by clicking the arrow button in the top left corner of your screen.
+In this programming language, this is called "uploading".
+It is done by clicking the arrow button in the top left corner of your screen.
 Once this code uploads, your LED should begin to blink.